-What is EMDR
+What is EMDR therapy?

-EMDR therapy has been successful in treatment many problems such as:
+EMDR Therapy has been successful in treatment many problems such as:

-- Traumatic Events
+- Traumatic Events such as Childhood Trauma

-- Panic Attacks
+- Anxiety / Panic Attacks

 - Physical and Emotional Abuse